Police and Fire Volunteer Program

-- Deliver safety and emergency preparedness presentations in our schools, neighborhoods, and businesses
+- Provide safety and emergency preparedness presentations to schools and neighborhoods

-Rocklin Police Department Volunteers are civilians who serve as extra “eyes, ears, and helping hands” for the Police Department.
+Rocklin Police Department Volunteers are civilians who serve as extra “eyes, ears, and helping hands” for the Police and Fire Departments.
 They do not engage in contacting, detaining, or arresting suspicious persons or criminals.
-Volunteers are not sworn police officers, have no powers of arrest beyond those of any private person, and do not carry weapons.
+Volunteers are not sworn police officers or firefighters, have no powers of arrest beyond those of any private person, and do not carry weapons or fight fires.

 Become a Volunteer

-To become a Rocklin Police Department Volunteer, you must be:
+To become a Rocklin Police and Fire Volunteer, you must be: